My keyboard building history

 Another good technique was cardboard prototyping.
 With free materials (shoe boxes) laying around I tested layouts and even created working keyboards.

-Typing on your own keyboard
+Typing on my own keyboard

 Even if this was a really cheap prototype ($40) with cardboard plate, it turned out to be surprisingly usable and I typed on it at home for almost a year.
 I have to say, typing on your own creation is a great feeling.